PUBH 7003 Approaches to Epidemiology

 Coordinator Christine Taylor Opens in new window

-Description This unit presents the principles, strategies and activities associated with social epidemiology and the contribution that this epidemiology makes to the understanding of health and illness of individuals, families and communities.
+Description This subject presents the principles, strategies and activities associated with social epidemiology and the contribution that this epidemiology makes to the understanding of health and illness of individuals, families and communities.
 Consideration of social epidemiology in supplementing classical approaches is included, as is consideration of primary health care epidemiology in relation to health service delivery and planning.
 Students will explore the consequences of primary health care decision making that will enable evidence-based health care practice and relate it to their practice.

 School Nursing & Midwifery

 Student Contribution Band HECS Band 2 10cp

 Check your HECS Band contribution amount via the Fees page.

 Level Postgraduate Coursework Level 7 subject

 Equivalent Subjects LGYB 9174 - Approaches to Epidemiology

 Students must be enrolled in a postgraduate program.

 On successful completion of this subject, students should be able to: